-We describe an experiment for one of the applications in this paper, the 3D segmentation tensor (Problem 3).
+We describe an experiment for one of the applications in this paper, the 3D segmentation tensor (Problem 4).
 Recall that we observe views of a scene containing two bodies moving in relative translation to one another.
-The $\mathcal{P}^4 \rightarrow \mathcal{P}^2$ problem formulation requires a matching set of at least 13 points across 3 views where the points come from both bodies in an unsegmented fashion.
-The triplets of matching points are used to construct the $3 \times 3 \times 3$ tensor \mathcal{A}{ij}^k such that with the segmentation of 4 points on one of the bodies one can then segment the entire scene.
+The $\mathcal{P}^4 \to \mathcal{P}^2$ problem formulation requires a matching set of at least 13 points across 3 views where the points come from both bodies in an unsegmented fashion.
+The triplets of matching points are used to construct a $3 \times 3 \times 3$ tensor such that with the segmentation of 4 points on one of the bodies one can then segment the entire scene.

 The scene in the experiment, displayed in Fig. 1, consists of a rigid background (first body) and a foreground consisting of a number of vehicles moving cohesively together (second body).
 Image points were identified and tracked using openCV's [11] KLT [9] tracker.
-Fig. 1(a) shows one of the three views, Fig. 1b shows the points which were tracked along the sequence and used for recovery of the tensor.
-Fig. 1c shows the 4 labeled points (on the background body) used to segment the entire scene, and Fig. 1d shows the segmentation result - all points on the background body were correctly classified as such.
+Fig. 1(a-c) shows the three views , Fig. 1d shows the points which were tracked along the sequence and used for recovery of the tensor.
+Fig. 1e shows the 4 labeled points (on the background body) used to segment the entire scene, and Fig. 1f shows the segmentations result - all point on the background body were correctly classified as such.